Rohingya refugees celebrate holiday amid memories of home

-KUTUPALONG, Bangladesh (AP) — Hundreds of thousands of Rohingya refugees living in sprawling camps in Bangladesh are celebrating the Muslim holiday of Eid al-Adha, praying for better lives as they wonder if they’ll ever again celebrate at their homes in Myanmar.
+KUTUPALONG, Bangladesh (AP) — Hundreds of thousands of Rohingya refugees living in sprawling camps in Bangladesh were celebrating the Muslim holiday of Eid al-Adha on Wednesday, praying for better lives and wondering if they’ll ever again celebrate at their homes in Myanmar.

-People streamed into makeshift mosques in the camps, the children dressed in new clothing.
-Those who could afford it feasted on buffalo meat.
+The calls to the faithful came early in the camps and people streamed into the makeshift mosques, the children in freshly washed clothes.

-Muslims often slaughter sheep, cattle or goats on Eid Al-Adha, and distribute some of the meat to the poor.
+The four-day holiday of Eid al-Adha celebrates the Prophet Ibrahim and his willingness to sacrifice his son.
+Muslims often slaughter sheep, cattle or goats on the holiday, distributing some meat to the poor.
+But few in the camps could afford such luxuries this year.

-More than 700,000 Rohingya poured into Bangladesh last year, fleeing a brutal crackdown in Buddhist-dominated Myanmar, where the Muslim Rohingya have long faced discrimination.
+The Muslim Rohingyas have faced generations of discrimination in largely Buddhist Myanmar, denied citizenship rights, attacked in pogroms and sometimes not able to practice their faith openly.

 Most Read Nation & World Stories